BedrockLauncher/BedrockLauncher/README.md

 - Xbox Insider Hub subscription if you want to be able download beta versions

 ## Compiling the launcher yourself
-Be sure you have installed default of .NET desktop development, you can find it in visual studio installer Open .sln project file in visual studio and press build button
+Be sure you have installed default of .NET desktop development, you can find it in visual studio installer <br />
+Open .sln project file in visual studio and press build button